-- EFRAG agrees that, if own credit risk is priced into the transaction giving rise to the initial recognition of a liability, that risk should be included in that liability's initial measurement.
-Otherwise, own credit risk should not be included in the initial measurement of the liability. - We think we need first to clarify what we understand the question to be.
+- We think we need first to clarify what we understand the question to be.
 Our understanding is that the word 'inherent' in this context means that the price of credit risk is incorporated in an actual transaction.
-For example, the terms of a deal providing cash in exchange for a bond or borrowing agreement will include a price for the credit rating of the entity which becomes the obligor.
+For example, the terms of a deal providing cash in exchange for a bond or borrowing agreement will include a price for the credit risk of the entity that becomes the obligor.
 On the other hand, where there is no transaction with an identified counterparty that can put a price on credit risk, our understanding is that there is no inherent price of credit risk.
-Thus, under our interpretation, there is no inherent price in a provision for asset removal, for a warranty provision or for a post-retirement obligation. - While we are familiar with, and understand, the argument that including the effect of own credit risk in the initial recognition amount in all cases leads to consistency and enhanced comparability, users tell us that they do not value that consistency and comparability.
-They are aware of the different measurement methods that are applied to the different parts of the statement of financial position and are content that these are appropriate to the various categories of asset and liability.
-We think this is a very important message, because we think that the ultimate test of what is the appropriate accounting is whether the approach provides the user with the most useful information.

-- Furthermore, we think that inclusion of an estimate of the effect of own credit risk where this is not actually priced in the terms of the transaction is onerous.
-Similarly, the exclusion of the own credit risk from a transaction price that includes it is not always straight-forward.
-We think the costs involved in both cases could be justified only if users found the result useful-which, as we have said, they seem not to. - 27 For those reasons, we think that: - (a) where there is an inherent price of credit risk in the transaction-such as in the case of an obligation taken on in exchange for cash proceeds-the initial measurement of the liability should include the price of credit risk.
+Thus, under our interpretation, there is no inherent price of credit risk in a provision for asset removal, for a warranty provision or for a post-retirement obligation. - While we are familiar with, and understand, the argument that including the effect of own credit risk in the initial recognition amount in all cases leads to consistency and enhanced comparability, most users that we have discussed this with tell us that they do not value that consistency and comparability.
+We think this is a very important message, because we think the ultimate test of whether a change in accounting is appropriate is whether the new approach provides the user with more useful information. - Furthermore, we think that inclusion of an estimate of the effect of own credit risk where it is not actually priced in the terms of the transaction is onerous.
+Similarly, the exclusion of the effect of own credit risk from a transaction price that includes it is not always straight-forward.
+We think the costs involved in both cases could be justified only if users found the result an improvement-which, as we have said, they seem not to. - 25 For those reasons, we think that: - (a) where there is an inherent price of credit risk in the transaction-such as in the case of an obligation taken on in exchange for cash proceeds-the initial measurement of the liability should include the price of credit risk.
 This means that the liability will be measured at an amount equal to the cash proceeds; and - (b) where there is no inherent price for credit risk in a liability, the discount rate used to reduce the liability to present value should not include a factor for own credit risk.